FatemaAlsaaidi/Security-Implementaion/Security Scenario When Access Goes Wrong.md

 2. **Salary Data Leaked**: Adil created a report containing sensitive salary information and accidentally shared it with an external developer, exposing confidential employee data.
 3. **Unauthorized Role Creation**: Adil created a new SQL login for a junior developer without informing the database administrator, allowing the junior developer to access sensitive HR data that they should not have been able to see.
 4. **Schema Confusion**: Adil created new tables in the wrong schema (dbo instead of HR), leading to permission issues for HR team users who were unable to access the data they needed.

+### 2. Root Causes

+Identify the security flaws:

+• No separation between development and production:

+-Adil had full access to the production database, allowing him to make changes without proper oversight or controls.

+• Full access given to developers :

+-Developers were granted unrestricted access to the production database, enabling them to perform actions that could compromise data integrity and security.

+• No schema-level restrictions :

+-here were no schema-level restrictions in place, allowing Adil to create tables in the wrong schema and causing permission issues for other users.

+• Lack of role-based permission control:

+-There was no role-based permission control, allowing Adil to create new logins and grant access to sensitive data without proper authorization.